PhD Degree Requirements

 Students are expected to spend at least half of their time engaged in research from the beginning of the first year of graduate study to the completion of the PhD, taking no more than 10 units of coursework each quarter.
 Although students will have 1-2 official advisor(s), they are encouraged to engage in research with other faculty with whom they have mutual interests.

 At the end of their first year of graduate study, students must submit a written report of their first-year research activities, called the First Year Project (FYP).
 This report should resemble a journal article in their area.
 It is written in consultation with their advisor.
-The FYP proposal is due at the end of Autumn Quarter.
+The FYP proposal is due December 1 of Autumn Quarter of the first year.
 The final FYP is due on June 1 of the first year.
-First-year students must also work with their advisor to identify a second FYP reader (another Psychology faculty member) by December 1 of Autumn Quarter of the first year.
+First-year students must also work with their advisor to identify a second FYP reader (another Psychology faculty member) by October 1 of Autumn Quarter of the first year.
 Both the advisor and the second FYP reader are expected to read the FYP and provide the student with constructive feedback.
 It is recommended that students meet with their FYP readers in the summer of the first year to receive feedback.

 Admission to a doctoral degree program is preliminary to, and distinct from, admission to candidacy.
 Admission to candidacy for the doctoral degree is a judgment by the faculty of the student’s potential to complete successfully the requirements of the degree program.
 Students are expected to apply for PhD candidacy by the end of their second year in the PhD program.
 Application for candidacy must be filed as soon as all first- and second-year requirements are completed and no later than the first day of Autumn Quarter of their third year.